Abdelrhmangad/iSteps/README.md

 6.Filtering.

-7.Web performance, HTML reports attached to `./public` for both mobile and desktop
+7.Web performance, Lighthouse HTML reports attached to `./public` for both mobile and desktop